gitter-badger/creator/readme.md

 [ninja][] build files based on *Creator Unit Scripts*.
 The project is licensed under the MIT license.
 Check out the [Wiki][] for more information!

+__Features__

+- Unit Scripts are easy to write and pure Python code
+- Modular dependency management
+- Built-in set of Unit Scripts for platform independent building
+- Easily change build settings from the command-line or Unit Scripts
+- native support for the [ninja][] build system

 __Quick Reference__

 - [Unit Script Functions](https://github.com/NiklasRosenstein/creator/wiki/Units#unit-script-built-ins)